 Treatment of Intestinal Blockages in Cystic Fibrosis

 Constipation and intestinal blockages, called meconium ileus in newborns or distal intestinal obstructive syndrome in older children, are common complications in children with cystic fibrosis.
 Signs of meconium ileus may appear on a prenatal ultrasound or may be suspected when a newborn does not pass stool.
-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone are experienced in evaluating these complications and in selecting the best treatment.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone are experienced in evaluating these complications and in selecting the best treatment.

 To confirm that an infant has meconium ileus, our doctors may use an enema that contains a special laxative solution combined with a contrast agent, which can help show any intestinal blockage on an ultrasound.
 Because the solution draws water into the intestine, it often flushes out the material causing the blockage.
 If the enema clears out the blockage, no further treatment is needed.

 Surgery for Intestinal Blockage

 If your baby still has an intestinal blockage after an enema, our surgeons may perform an exploratory procedure to examine the intestine.

 If the obstruction has not damaged the bowel tissue, the surgeon may insert a catheter into the intestine to flush it out with saline or a laxative solution.
 Most babies recover from this procedure in one to two days.

 If the blockage has damaged the bowel wall, the surgeon may need to perform an operation to remove a portion of the intestine.
 Sometimes, the surgeon can immediately reconnect the healthy sections of the bowel during the same procedure.
 If the bowel needs a few weeks to heal, the surgeon may need to create a temporary opening in the abdomen, called a stoma, so that the baby’s bowel can function normally until a second procedure can be performed to reconnect the bowel and restore normal bowel function.